nikkijuk/bingo-royale/doc/guides/create-new-package-guide.md

 or are not up to date.
 Remove unnecessary dependencies and update the ones that are needed.

 Currently the `very_good_cli` creates a dart sdk dependency that might not match to one we are using.
-Downgrade it to the one that matches flutter sdk used.
+If needed downgrade it to the one that matches flutter sdk used.

-Currently supported by Flutter SDK version is 3.16.9, so the dart sdk should be set to:

 ```yaml
 environment: